This article was originally published on the Atlassian Community.

 Potential Challenges

 The requirements are unique and advanced.
-So there are a couple of challenges we need to address first:
+Here are the challenges we need to address:

-• Mapping of the parent-child relationship between the sub-tasks and Tasks in Jira to Tasks and issues in Azure DevOps
+Mapping the parent-child relationship between sub-tasks and Tasks in Jira to Tasks and work items in Azure DevOps requires careful script configuration.
+Each platform handles hierarchies differently.

-After taking note of these challenges, it’s time to implement the use case.
+After noting these challenges, it’s time to implement the use case.

-But first, we need to understand why we chose Exalate.
+But first, let’s understand why we chose Exalate.

-Exalate is a 3rd-party synchronization solution that supports integrations for various work management systems like Jira, ServiceNow, Azure DevOps, Salesforce, Zendesk, GitHub, etc.
+Exalate is a synchronization solution that supports integrations for various work management systems, including Jira, Jira Service Management, ServiceNow, Azure DevOps Cloud, Azure DevOps Server, Salesforce, Zendesk, Freshservice, Freshdesk, Asana, GitHub, and custom connectors.

 We chose Exalate to implement this advanced integration use case for the following reasons: